ShaunCurtis/Blazor.Database/Input-DataList-Controls.md

 }
 ```

+Let's delve into `InputBase`

+  This calls `TryParseValueFromString` and either sets `CurrentValue` to the returned `result`, or logs any parsing errors to the message store.
+In `InputText` it's pretty simple, set the value and return true - we're only dealing with a string.
 ## Building our DataList Control

 First we need a helper class to get a country list.
 Get the full list from the Repo.